Master of Social Work

 The curriculum focuses on developing practitioners who are able creatively to develop an in-depth understanding of diverse worldviews and incorporate a global perspective; empower diverse people to expand their capacities, resources, and opportunities; and advocate for policies and services that address social conditions that limit the quality of life for all people.

-Click here to view our MSW Virtual Information Session recording.
+Click here to register for our MSW Virtual Information Session, Thursday, January 30, at 12:00 pm.

 About the Program

-The Program is built upon a strong foundation of generalist social work practice values, knowledge and skills.
-Students are expected to understand and be able to apply an ecosystems perspective, the strengths perspective and empowerment practice theory.
-They develop a thorough acquaintance with the negative effects of oppression, discrimination, marginalization and other social forces that block people’s ability to meet their basic human needs.
-They are expected to critically examine multiple theories, perspectives and approaches as they become acquainted with research literature and as they develop experience in agency practice.
+The Program is built upon a strong foundation of generalist social work practice values, knowledge, skills, and cognitive and affective processes.
+Students are expected to understand and be able to apply an ecological systems perspective, strengths perspective, and such theories including positionality and intersectionality.
+They develop a deep understanding of the negative effects of racism, oppression, discrimination, marginalization and other social forces that create systems and structures that impede the ability to meet basic human needs with dignity.
+They are expected to critically examine multiple theories, perspectives and approaches as they become acquainted with research literature and as they develop experience in social work practice.
+As a competency-based profession, Stockton’s MSW Program is designed to ensure that students are able to demonstrate the integration and application of social work educational competencies in practice.

-Continuing the central focus of the undergraduate program, the MSW Program aims to produce graduates who have a lifelong commitment to upholding human rights, respecting human diversity and working towards social justice in their professional and personal lives.
+The MSW Program aims to produce graduates who have a lifelong commitment to upholding human rights, respecting human diversity and working towards social justice in their professional and personal lives, as aligned with the National Association of Social Work Code of Ethics.

 Accreditation Information